Region of Peel Accessible Transportation Services: Mississauga and Brampton

 The fare for Peel's accessible services is based on the cash fares of its parallel conventional transit services: Brampton Transit and MiWay.
-The fare would be equal to the cheaper amount of those two cash fares.
-As of April 1, 2013, MiWay and Brampton Transit have equal cash fares, both being $3.50, hence a one-way trip also costs $3.50, regardless of distance travelled.
+The fare is equal to the cheaper of those two cash fares.
+As of February 2024, Brampton Transit cash fares are $4.50 and MiWay fares are $4.00 (though with free transfer privileges between them), so a one-way trip costs $4.00, regardless of the distance travelled.

 For TransHelp users, in order to have a TransHelp account, new registrants will have to prepay at least $32.50, which is equivalent to 10 one-way trips.
 A monthly pass is also being offered for $108.
 No-show and cancellation fees are being deducted from the TransHelp account.

 Other programs

 Public Transit Access Initiative

-This initiative helps people with disabilities in Brampton, Ajax, Whitby, Oshawa and Mississauga to become comfortable and familiar with accessible public transit systems.
+This initiative helps people with disabilities in Brampton, Ajax, Whitby, Oshawa, and Mississauga to become comfortable and familiar with accessible public transit systems.
 The region's Accessible Transportation provides and pays for travel training assessments, as well as up to five hours of individualized travel training for those who want to learn to use Brampton Transit or MiWay.